rmorabia/rashee/README.md

 Pull Requests are also welcome.

-Although there is no official Code of Conduct, I'd encourage all possible contributors to follow the [Contributor Covenant CoC](https://www.contributor-covenant.org/version/1/4/code-of-conduct).
+Please note, in order to contribute to this codebase, you must follow the code of conduct.
+This follows the Contributor Covenant standard and can be viewed [here](https://github.com/rmorabia/rashee/blob/master/CODE_OF_CONDUCT.md).

 ## License